 Parent and carers make the major decisions in families regarding diet and exercise yet often seem unable or unmotivated to take responsible control of these issues, when they need to, with their children.
 Equally children, from a very young age, understand how to manipulate the adults around them through ‘pester power’ and to gain what they want, even if it leads to chronic poor health and a potential life time of illness.

-‘Olly’s Olympics’ targets both young people and their parent/carers and addresses many issues regarding the importance of diet and exercise and how this knowledge can be utilized across the generations to promote good mental and physical health, not only for the individual but for the family as a whole.
+‘Olly’s Olympics’ targets both young people and their parent/carers and addresses many issues regarding the importance of diet and exercise and how this knowledge can be utilised across the generations to promote good mental and physical health, not only for the individual but for the family as a whole.
 The narrative addresses a cross generational section of family life and invites family members of all ages and backgrounds to reassess their behaviour in the light of enhanced understanding of the issues raised.

 ‘Olly’s Olympics was a wonderful play which raised many thoughts and discussions amongst our students.
 The issues tackled by the latest Pintsize Theatre production were hard hitting, as always, but relevant and pertinent to the age group.
 In spite of this the play was well enjoyed by all and it played an integral part in our annual PSHE program.
 Thanks to all at Pintsize – another great production; we look forward to the next.’